 In Heritage House of Marshall Health & Rehabilitation, 11.91 Percentage of Patients

-This metric measures the number of times residents are sent to the emergency room per thousand days of short-term patient care.
-Avoiding medical emergencies is one way to measure patient well-being during rehabilitation.
+This metric tracks the number of times residents are sent to the emergency room per 1,000 days of short-term care.
+Avoiding emergency medical situations is one way to measure short-term care.

 Short-term Care: Facilitates Functional Improvement